DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   # Usage

 This image contains IBM Operational Decision Manager with all the components in a single image.
-This allows you to evaluate products.
+It allows you to evaluate products.

 1. This image contains a server that is preconfigured with a database accessible through HTTP port 9060 and HTTPS port 9443.